comunica/Tutorial-ESWC2019-Comunica/content/abstract.md

 will be able to query Linked Data on their own, either for research or for development purposes.
 <!-- Perspectives -->

+Rewrite abstract with a focus on Comunica
+{:.todo}